ALM-Rangers/Visualize-Team-Project-Health-Widgets/README.md

 - Send us an [email](mailto://mktdevlabs@microsoft.com).

 Review the [list of features and resolved issues of latest tools and extensions](https://aka.ms/vsarreleases) for information on the latest releases.

+## Contribute
+Contributions are welcome.
+Here is how you can contribute:

+- Submit bugs and help us verify fixes
+- Submit pull requests for bug fixes and features and discuss existing proposals

+Please refer to [Contribution guidelines](.github/CONTRIBUTING.md) and the [Code of Conduct](.github/COC.md) for more details.